elke barter elke barter

 So taking a page from Lonnie’s book, I have tried to change my forgetful ways.
 When I have a meeting, I write down everyone’s names and use them often.
 When I see someone, and I freeze on their name, I double-check myself, find a quiet place to look them up on social media if I can, and use their name proudly.
 It might seem ridiculous that I have to go to these lengths, but looking someone in the eye, and greeting them by their name is something I can do to show respect, and maybe, they’ll remember me, too.
 But if not, I will completely understand.

-Posted by elke barter
+elke barter elke barter

 The Colorful Page